Freescale/gstreamer-imx/README.md

         There are videosink and videotransform elements that use this API.
 Alpha blending with this API is currently tricky, which is why there is no compositor element (yet).
 * IPU : Image Processing Unit.
 Available on some i.MX6 SoCs.
-        Due to serious limitations of the driver, only a videotransform element based on this hardware is available.
+        Due to serious limitations of the driver, there is no compositor element available with this API.

 All elements use internal "uploader" code that uploads frames into DMA memory if necessary.
 If incoming frames are not aligned in a way that is compatible with what the blitters require, internal